cierelabs/json-complete/README.md

 ## Tests

-There are currently 670 tests, constituting 100% the code coverage.
+There are currently 670 tests, constituting 100% code coverage across all platforms.

 Only Google Chrome is currently able to run all of them due to differences in Type support across various browser and Node platforms.